What’s the Difference Between a Migraine and a Headache?

 These are the most common types of headaches, says Dr. Grosberg.
 Symptoms include mild-to-moderate pain on both sides of your head or face.
 “It feels like a band or vice around your head,” he says.
 Unlike with migraine pain, there is no pulsation or throbbing with tension headaches.
 “You may experience sensitivity to light or sound, but not both with tension headaches.”

 Migraine and tension headaches may share some triggers—namely stress, skipping meals, and changes in sleep patterns, says Noah Rosen, MD, director of Northwell Health’s Headache Center in Great Neck, New York.
 But “physical activity can exacerbate a migraine—not a tension headache.”
 Most individuals with tension headaches can go on with their day-to-day activities with their head pain.
 Often times, tension headaches can be treated at home with over-the-counter headache remedies and behavioral changes, he notes.
-(This is what top doctors do to beat tension headaches and other types.)

 Just what they sound like, these come on when you’re nasal passages are stuffed up due to a cold or allergies.
 Along with congestion, they can include symptoms like cough, fever, and facial pressure—migraines are often mistaken for sinus headaches, reports the American Migraine Foundation.
 The difference is that you’re likely to get discharge from your nose with a sinus headache.